 Barbara MacLean, Executive Director

 Barb has over 30 years’ experience in non-profit, government and private sectors.
 She spent many years in the developmental disabilities field, specializing in supporting some of the most complex and challenging individuals living at home, in residential care and in school settings.

 Barb has a Bachelor of Arts from UBC and a Master of Arts in Leadership and Training from RRU.

 Barb knows first-hand what it’s like to juggle work, a young family and caregiving—she supported her family during her own mother’s fight with cancer.
 Barb is committed to influencing change to achieve recognition and support for family caregivers.

-Janet’s the mastermind behind many of our webinars, among other education and engagement initiatives.
-Her non-profit experience spans 30 years starting with contracts in New York with the United Nations and UNICEF.
+Janet’s non-profit experience spans 30 years starting with contracts in New York with the United Nations and UNICEF.
 She has a Masters degree in Business Administration and throughout her career has assisted many organizations in the private, public and non-profit sectors hone their strategic efforts to meet the needs of their clients.
 She has also volunteered for many non-profit organizations in a range of positions, from an extra set of hands to President.